Uber Drivers Are Workers, NOT Independent Contractors

-The Court of Appeal has upheld, by a majority, both the EAT’s and ET’s decisions that two Uber drivers who brought test cases against the company were ‘workers’ and are therefore entitled to holiday pay and to be paid at least the National Minimum Wage while working.
+The Court of Appeal has upheld, by a majority, both the EAT’s and ET’s decisions that two Uber drivers are workers.
+The drivers brought test cases against the company and as workers are therefore entitled to holiday pay and to be paid at least the National Minimum Wage while working.
 However, this is not the final word as it is reported that Uber has been granted permission to appeal to the Supreme Court.

 In UK law, having ‘worker’ status is a passport to a range of employment rights such as the national minimum wage, holiday pay and access to a pension scheme, although the full array of employment rights, including statutory sick pay and protection against unfair dismissal, is reserved for the narrower category of workers commonly referred to as ‘employees’.

 For a non-employee to qualify for worker status there will usually have to be a contract between the individual and the ‘employer’ under which the individual undertakes to do work personally, and the ‘employer’ must not be a client or customer of a business operated by the individual.

 Court of Appeal Decision